benminer/ai-security-questionaire/README.md

 ## How it works

-Users in the admin UI create questionnaires, from there, we injest this data into the `questionnaire` table.
+Users in the admin UI create questionnaires, from there, we ingest this data into the `questionnaire` table.

 Upon creation of a new questionnaire, we ask Gemini to extract the questions from the text:
 ```js